 The silence is the worst part.
-After any relationship ends it will feel like you go through every feeling there is and my goodness does it hurt.
-The shock, anger, grief, brief bouts of positivity, and hopefulness are all feelings you will at some stage experience.
-Then just when you think you have made it, a memory will hit you like a nuclear bomb and you fall to pieces.
-The pain is overwhelming however the silence is what really makes it so much harder.
+After any relationship ends, it will feel like you go through every feeling, and my goodness, does it hurt.
+The shock, anger, grief, brief bouts of positivity, and hopefulness are all feelings you will, at some stage, experience.
+Then just when you think you have made it, a memory will hit you like a nuclear bomb, and you fall to pieces.
+The pain is overwhelming however, the silence makes it so much harder.
 You spent so much time building a relationship with someone.
-The messages, calls, and nights together up until 3.00 am talking about life and even though you are deliriously tired you don’t want to fall asleep.
-You get to know this person, their quirks, their personality, and you love all it.
+The messages, calls, and nights together up until 3.00 am talk about life; even though you are deliriously tired, you don’t want to fall asleep.
+You get to know this person, their quirks, their personality, and you love all of it.
 You fall in love.
-Now all of sudden, it is gone.
-You no longer have that person in your life who had a piece, if not all of your heart and it is like you never will get it back.
-What you do get though are lessons about the heartbreak that you, unfortunately, have to learn.
-It doesn’t matter how many times it happens, it never gets easier, but you do know that eventually, you will be ok.
-Just know whatever comes next, is completely normal.
+Now all of a sudden, it is gone.
+You no longer have that person in your life who had a piece, if not all, of your heart, and it is like you never will get it back.
+What you do get, though, are lessons about the heartbreak you, unfortunately, must learn.
+It doesn’t matter how often it happens; it never gets easier, but you know that you will eventually be ok.
+Just know whatever comes next is completely normal.

 You feel broken